 - Address: 10411 Clyde Road, Fenton

-The farm requires a $5 minimum fruit purchase for pickers, which includes the wagon ride.
-Masks are required indoors at the market – which sells pre-picked fruit, yummy jams and jars for canning your own – and only outdoors within six feet of members not in your party.
+The farm requires a $5 minimum fruit purchase for pickers.
+Price includes the wagon ride.
+Masks are required indoors at the market, which sells pre-picked fruit, yummy jams and jars for canning.

 - Address: 63260 Van Dyke Ave., Romeo

-Though the orchard is open year-round, the 2020 spring weather has made the strawberry season erratic – not to mention that people desperate to escape their homes are excited to head to farms.
 Verellen is not immune to quick pickers and a depleting supply, so call before heading to the Romeo farm.
-After you’ve picked strawberries, head to the store across the street to fresh produce, canned goods, baked goods and other sundries.
+U-pick is offered only for strawberries and cherries.
+After you’ve picked your fruit, head to the store across the street for fresh produce, canned goods, baked goods and other sundries.

 - Address: 65075 Van Dyke Ave., Washington

-A wagon ride will take your family to the strawberry fields, where you can pick using the farm’s containers (no need to bring your own).
-Minimum picking amounts apply, but with yummy strawberries to be selected, that won’t be hard to hit.
+A wagon ride will take your family to the fields where you can pick your fruits and vegetables using the farm’s containers (no need to bring your own).
+Minimum picking amounts apply.
+U-pick is available for strawberries, cherries, raspberries, sunflowers, apples, veggies and pumpkins depending on the season.